 An emergency dentist can examine the problematic tooth and get x-rays to ascertain the cause of the pain.
-A root canal or tooth extraction might be required to treat the abscess and associated pain; antibiotics may also be prescribed.
+Root canal treatment or tooth extraction might be required to treat the abscess and associated pain; antibiotics may also be prescribed.

 Broken or Cracked Teeth

 If you chip or break your tooth while eating or engaging in sports, it’s imperative for you to visit a dentist as quickly as possible.
 The sooner you undergo treatment, the more likely your dentist will be able to reattach the broken piece to your damaged tooth.
 Save any portions of the chipped tooth that you find, and rinse them gently in warm water.
 Please put them in a cup of milk, and carry them to the dentist’s office with you.

 If your chipped tooth is mildly painful, you can ease the discomfort by taking an over-the-counter pain reliever like ibuprofen.
 Hold a cold compress against your cheek, and if you’re bleeding, bite down on a piece of gauze to apply pressure and decrease the bleeding.